Dishwashers, Electrical, Small Appliances

 What kind of outlet do I need for garbage disposal?

 Garbage disposal connects to a standard 120-volt electrical outlet under the sink.
-At this time, the NEC does not require the outlet have ground fault circuit interrupter (GFCI) protection.
+The NEC does not require the outlet to have ground fault circuit interrupter (GFCI) protection.
 The outlet needs to be wired to an ON/OFF switch.
 If you don’t have access to a switch-operated 120-volt outlet beneath your sink, you’ll need the help of a professional electrician to install one.

 Do you need a special wall switch for garbage disposal?